dotnet/dotnet-docker/samples/enable-globalization.md

 The .NET team has various policies for making these libraries available in containers and for configuring the .NET product to use them (or not).

+The [globalapp](globalapp/README.md) samples demonstrates using globalization capabilities in containers.

 ## ICU

 In many scenarios, globalization support with ICU is required, for example, to correctly sort a list of strings (particularly characters outside the [ASCII](https://en.wikipedia.org/wiki/ASCII) range).
 Other applications may not be oriented around natural language or other global concepts, and would prefer to optimize for container size. .NET container images have been curated to offer options for both of these scenarios.